 Problem: Enlarging or rearranging a bathroom often means moving plumbing pipes, which can be expensive.
 The toilet discharge and sewer pipe are particularly expensive to move.

 Solution: Resize or alter the bathroom only if it is absolutely necessary to accommodate your needs.
 This is the single most expensive aspect of bathroom renovation and should be avoided whenever possible.

 Problem: Load-bearing walls hold up your second floor (as applicable) and the roof.
 Moving or removing a load-bearing wall is a big project involving structural changes.

-Solution: Explore possibilities of expanding through non-load-bearing walls—walls that do not bear weight.
+Solution: Explore the possibilities of expanding through non-load-bearing walls—walls that do not bear weight.
 These walls can easily be removed using simple hand tools.
 Often, no permits are required for this.
 As a rule of thumb, exterior walls tend to be load-bearing.
 Interior walls that run parallel to ceiling joists tend to be non-load-bearing.